ToniBiro/Robotics/Matrix game/README.md

 ### (For those who don't know)
 ![t-rex game](https://github.com/ToniBiro/Robotics/blob/master/Matrix%20game/trex.png?raw=true)<br>
-This the hidden Google chrome T-rex game.
+This is how the hidden Google Chrome T-rex game looks like.
 By pressing the up and down arrow you make the dino jump or bend.
 You do this in order to avoid hitting the obstacles that you are running toward, in order not to die, cactuses and birds.
 As time passes your speed increases making it harder to avoid getting hit.
 ![t-rex game](https://github.com/ToniBiro/Robotics/blob/master/Matrix%20game/deadtrex.png?raw=true)<br>

 ### About this game